djsten/turbos/README.md

 made by like me and the people that made the extensions

 # VERSION MEANINGS
-evil: like really buggy or old
+evil: like really buggy or unfinished
 ÷: prerelease

 #COMMANDS